MarcelinaLukasik/NowEventRepo/README.md

 Website that connects people ordering the service with the appropriate contractors.

-Create your dream event without leaving home.
 Birthday?
-Meeting with friends? business meeting?
+Meeting with friends?
+Business meeting?
 Create your dream event without leaving home!

 ## Tech Stack